-When I started my business fifteen years ago, I wanted to offer really good services that I could afford.
-At the time, I thought $6 burritos were expensive and lived in my landlord’s attic.
+When I started my business in 2003, I wanted to offer really good services that I could afford.
+At the time, I lived in two small rooms above my landlord’s house thought $6 burritos were expensive.
+(Hey, we all were young once.)

 Small-business wisdom says that this type of thinking is a bad idea.
 Instead, supposedly, I should have charged as much as I possibly could.
 The sky’s the limit!
 I didn’t like this approach very much, either.
 It seemed arbitrary.
 And for that matter, doesn’t hiring an independent editor always feel a bit arbitrary and expensive, if we’re being honest?

 In 2011, I hired a top New York editor for a critique of my own novel.
 The letter was fewer than seven pages, offered some good ideas but no roadmap for revision, and I paid $1,800.
 At the time, I was living in Texas and charging about $900 for a similar service, except that my critiques were usually more than twelve pages long.

 In 2003, I line edited my first novel-length project for about $600.
 I was just starting out, and needed the work.
 Excellent editors in similar positions will often underprice their services because some income is better than no income.